 Patients who receive treatment at a hospital may inadvertently find themselves infected with a superbug.
-In some cases the bacteria is extremely difficult to eliminate from the body and ongoing treatment is required to counter the effects of its presence and rid the patient of the bacteria.
+In some cases the bacteria is extremely difficult to eliminate from the body.
+And victims need ongoing treatment to counter the effects of its presence and rid the patient of the bacteria.

-The question is: If you pick up a superbug at a hospital, will your medical aid pay for the treatment in order to curb the effects of superbug infection?
+The question is as follows.
+If you pick up a superbug at a hospital, will your medical aid pay for the treatment of superbug infection?

 At the moment this is a grey area.
 Certainly, the treatment of infection as a result of antibiotic resistant bacteria is not included in the Prescribed Minimum Benefits (PMBs) that medical aids must cover by law.
 Neither is superbug treatment expressly excluded from cover in most medical scheme policies.

 In reality, you enter a hospital in accordance with the regulations of your medical aid.
 So the medical aid can hardly hold you, the patient, liable for the infection.
 They can, however, hold the hospital responsible for the infection.